jbaumann/system_watchdog/README.md

-# app_watchdog
+# System Watchdog
-An application watchdog for Linux
+A watchdog service for Linux that monitors applications,services network connections and other things.
+See the [Wiki](../../wiki) for detailed explanations.